Unidata/science-gateway/vms/idd-relay/readme.md

 ## Create an IDD Relay VM on Jetstream

 Create an `m1.medium` VM with the [Jetstream OpenStack API](../../openstack/readme.md).
-Work with Unidata system administrator staff to have this VM's IP address resolve to `idd-relay-jetstream.unidata.ucar.edu`.
+Work with Unidata system administrator staff to have this VM's IP address resolve to `idd-relay.scigw.unidata.ucar.edu`.

 <a id="h-7544DE64"></a>